breez/breez-sdk-liquid/README.md

 ## **Command Line**

-The [Breez SDK - Nodeless *(Liquid Implementation)* cli](https://github.com/breez/breez-sdk-liquid/tree/main/cli) is a command line client that allows you to interact with and test the functionality of the SDK.
+The [Breez SDK - Liquid cli](https://github.com/breez/breez-sdk-liquid/tree/main/cli) is a command line client that allows you to interact with and test the functionality of the SDK.

 ## **Support**

 Have a question for the team?
 Join our [Telegram channel](https://t.me/breezsdk) or email us at [contact@breez.technology](mailto:contact@breez.technology)

-## How Does Nodeless *(Liquid Implementation)* Work?
+## How does the Breez SDK - Liquid work?

-The Breez SDK - Nodeless *(Liquid Implementation)* uses submarine swaps and reverse submarine swaps to send and receive payments, enabling funds to move frictionlessly between the Lightning Network and the Liquid sidechain.
+The Breez SDK - Liquid uses submarine swaps and reverse submarine swaps to send and receive payments, enabling funds to move frictionlessly between the Lightning Network and the Liquid sidechain.

 ![Breez SDK - Liquid](https://github.com/breez/breez-sdk-liquid-docs/raw/main/src/images/BreezSDK_Liquid.png)